 Once a neighbourhood plan is in force following a successful referendum, it carries real legal weight.
 Decision makers are obliged to consider proposals for development in the neighbourhood against the neighbourhood plan.

 The Steering Group has completed the first eight stages of the process.
-Currently work is progressing on stage 9 – Submission.
-This means that the Neighbourhood Plan has been formally submitted to Wokingham Borough Council (stage 9) who are now preparing the papers for approval at the Council’s next appropriate Executive Meeting.
+The Neighbourhood Plan has been formally submitted to Wokingham Borough Council (stage 9) who are now preparing the papers for approval at the Council’s next appropriate Executive Meeting.

 Website Design by KJ-H Web Design www.kj-h.biz